Written by Anamaria Correal, Trademark Attorney

 Which countries are members?

-The Madrid Union has currently 108 member countries and regions, representing 124 countries in total.
+The Madrid Union has currently 109 member countries and regions, representing 125 countries in total.
 While not every country is a member of the Madrid System, various States are taking all the necessary steps to adhere to the Madrid System.
-For instance, Chile is approaching possible implementation of the Madrid Protocol, with the discussion of the draft Agreement having begun in January 2021.
-Following this, on 9 March 2021, the Senate Foreign Relations Committee approved, with five votes in favour the Draft Agreement that approves the Madrid Protocol concerning with the International Registration of Trade Marks (Bol.
+For instance, Chile is approaching the implementation of the Madrid Protocol, with the discussion of the draft Agreement having begun in January 2021.
+Following this, on the 9th of March 2021, the Senate Foreign Relations Committee approved, with five votes in favour, the Draft Agreement that approves the Madrid Protocol concerning with the International Registration of Trade Marks (Bol.
 No. 13929-10).
+In addition, on the 19th of May 2021, Chile approved a bill accepting the Madrid Protocol, which is expected to be in force in March 2022.
+Once it joins, it will become the sixth Latin American member of the Global Trademark System, along with Colombia, Mexico, Brazil, Cuba and Trinidad &Tobago.

 If you have questions about whether the Madrid System will be suitable for your business, get in touch with our expert IP team today.